Epic is #1 for Shuttles, Bike Hire, Camping & Packages on the Timber Trail

 WE MAKE IT EASIER!

-The Timber Trail is mountain biking at its very best.
+The Timber Trail is 82km of mountain biking at its very best.

-Timber Trail shuttles, bike hire and camping in the forest is our business.
+Timber Trail shuttles, bike hire and camping in the Pureora Forest is our business.

 Epic offers the most economical and flexible adventure packages on and around the Timber Trail .